microsoft/bbs-node-reference/README.md

 TypeScript reference implementation for the [BBS signature scheme](https://github.com/decentralized-identity/bbs-signature).
 The goal is to help understand and verify the specification.
 This is NOT a production-ready implementation; testing is minimal and no effort is made to optimize and protect against specialized attacks (e.g., side-channel resistance).

-This project aims to keep up to date with the [latest specification](https://identity.foundation/bbs-signature/draft-looker-cfrg-bbs-signatures.html), but may be behind since the specification changes often; the current implementation matches the *Sept 26, 2022* version of the specification.
+This project aims to keep up to date with the [latest specification](https://identity.foundation/bbs-signature/draft-looker-cfrg-bbs-signatures.html), but may be behind since the specification changes often; the current implementation matches the *17 October 2022* version of the specification.

 Given the rapid evolution of the BBS scheme, there might be inconsistencies between the specification and the code; please open issues or file PRs if you find any!